glennklockwood/myhadoop/USERGUIDE.md

    propogate through the entire Hadoop configuration process
 3. MH_IPOIB_TRANSFORM - sets the transformation to ensure that Hadoop runs over the IP over InfiniBand interfaces.

+### Hadoop tuning through etc/myhadoop.conf

+After running the first hello-world samples for myHadoop on a HPC cluster, it is very likely you want to see how it's performance is actually doing.
+Well the default performance of Hadoop is most likely not really using the big iron it is running on at the moment.
+Therefore a couple of tuning varables have been added to make sure Hadoop is running more tuned to it's new home.

+# HDFS

+Hadoop was designed to run in an environment where failure was deemed common.
+One of the neat tricks here is to use a default replication factor of 3 on alle the HDFS blocks.
+With myHadoop you have the choice of either running in a non-persistent environment where this replication is not very usefull since the HDFS storage is deleted right after taking the cluster down.
+In the case of using persistent storage, on something like Lustre or GPFS, your friendly cluster admins will have taken plenty of care that this storage is actually secure.
+In both cases, it is save to choose a replication factor of 1 to lower the total amount of IO.

+An other option to play with is the HDFS block size.
+The best block size depends very much of the amount of data being used in your job and the amount of mappers/reducers that are available to handle this data.
+When handling larger data sizes, going up from the default 64MB to 128MB or 256MB may give you better performance.

+# mapper/reducers

+To be able to use the multi-core nodes you may be using, Hadoop must be told it may increase the amount of mappers/reducers to more than the default 2 it is starting.
+In the example etc/myhadoop.conf-tuning the script is checking the amount of cores on the node available through the resource managers variable, and uses half of them for the mappers and 1/4 for the reducers.
+The data and task manager on each node require each a core, but it is save to play around with these verables to optimize.

+Also a hint is being given to Hadoop about the total amount of mappers/reducers available for a job based upon the above variables times the amount of nodes on which myHadoop is running.
+Especially on a HPC cluster it only takes on variable to change this is a submit script, so it makes sense to have Hadoop being aware of this.